Horseshoe Casino Baltimore & Caesars Sports Overview

 Horseshoe Baltimore and Caesars Sportsbook

 For some time, Caesars maintained two different sports betting apps.
 There was Caesars Sport and there was William Hill, the betting app Caesars Entertainment began acquiring in 2020.

 Caesars Entertainment finalized the purchase of William Hill in April 2021.
 The consensus is that the William Hill app is far superior to Caesars when it comes to tech.
 However, William Hill is a weaker, less recognizable brand compared o the juggernaut that is Caesars.
 So, it was not surprising to anyone when Caesars announced during a May 2021 earnings call that it would be phasing out the William Hill brand and switching that app over to the Caesars brand.

-When it comes to bringing the Caesars Sports app to Maryland, Horseshoe Baltimore has a couple of different options.
+When it comes to launching the Caesars Sportsbook app in Maryland, Horseshoe Baltimore has a couple of different options.
 However, the clearest and most likely path is pursuing one of the Class A licenses set aside for the six Maryland casinos.
 Since Horseshoe is one of the bigger properties, it would get a Class A-1 license, which requires an initial payment of $2 million and a $500,000 renewal payment every five years.

 Horseshoe Baltimore has a relationship as the official casino of the Baltimore Ravens.
 Additionally, the NFL named Caesars one of its three official sports betting partners.
 However, it would make little sense to partner with the NFL team for access given the fees are the same, and Caesars can work solo and keep all the profits for itself.